You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Achieving perfectly blended eye shadow and super-sharp winged eyeliner can definitely be a challenge.
-No argument there.
-You’ve likely tried different makeup products, formulas, and techniques—but have you taken the shape of your eyes into consideration?
-As it turns out, how you should be applying eye makeup varies depending on eye shape!
-That means if things just never go your way, no matter how many times you watch those tutorials from your favorite beauty gurus, the problem could be that you aren’t factoring in your eye shape.
-Who knew?
-For anyone with almond eyes who needs a little help in this arena, we’re sharing exactly how to apply eye makeup—from shadow to eyeliner to mascara—for your best look yet.
+Achieving perfectly blended eyeshadow and super-sharp winged eyeliner can definitely be a challenge, but if you have almond eyes, you’ve got an advantage.
+By now, you probably know that how you apply eye makeup varies depending on eye shape.
+For anyone with almond-shaped eyes who needs a little help in this arena, we’re sharing exactly how to apply eye makeup—from shadow to eyeliner to mascara—for your best look yet.
 Not quite sure if you’re in possession of a pair of almond eyes?
 No problem, we’re covering that, too.

 No, no, you don’t have to go holding almonds over your eyes to determine whether or not you have almond eyes.
 In reality, it’s a lot simpler than that.
 Break out a mirror, and start studying your eyes.
 The biggest giveaway will be the whites of your eyes.
 If you can’t see any white above or below the iris, then there you go—you’re the proud owner of a pair of almond eyes.